Demonstration of Exponential Quantum Speedup with Constant-Depth Compiled Circuits for Simon's Problem: Results and discussion

-The left panels of \cref{fig:R2-AIC} plot the $R^2$ and AIC values for each model over the full HW range; filled markers denote the polylog model and open markers denote the poly model.
-The right panels of \cref{fig:R2-AIC} plot the pairwise differences at each $w$; the differences are defined such that a value above zero favors the polylog model and a value below zero favors the poly model.
+The left panels of \cref{fig:R2-AIC} plot the $R^2$ and AIC diagnostics over the displayed fit-coordinate range; filled markers denote the polylog model and open markers denote the poly model.
+For restricted-HW fits, the fit coordinate is the Hamming-weight cutoff $w$.
+For unrestricted Simon fits, the fit coordinate is the largest problem size $n_{\rm end}$ included in the fit, where each point is obtained by fitting the unrestricted data over the contiguous range $n=2,\dots,n_{\rm end}$.
+The right panels of \cref{fig:R2-AIC} plot the pairwise differences at each displayed fit-coordinate value; the differences are defined such that a value above zero favors the polylog model and a value below zero favors the poly model.
 The magnitude of the differences also gives a sense of how decisively one model outperforms the other.
 To ensure a reliable distinction between the two models, we adopt the rule of thumb that a model is strongly favored only when $|\Delta \text{AIC}| \ge 10$; see \cref{app:AIC}.
-To avoid misidentification in cases where the difference is marginal, for each data set we define $w_c$ as the smallest Hamming weight at which this criterion is first satisfied, and the preferred model thereafter remains stable.
-The vertical lines in \cref{fig:R2-AIC} (bottom right) indicate that $w_c = 3, 4, 10, 11$ for Miami restricted, Boston restricted, Miami unrestricted, and Boston unrestricted, respectively.
+We use this threshold only to identify regimes in which one model is strongly favored.
+For restricted-HW fits, we denote the corresponding threshold by $w_c$ when the preferred model is stable beyond that threshold.
+For unrestricted Simon fits, we denote the corresponding threshold by $n_{\rm end,c}$.
+For Miami restricted data, the preferred model changes again at larger $w$, so we report the two strongly favored regimes separately rather than assigning a single stable-after threshold.
+The vertical lines in \cref{fig:R2-AIC} indicate the thresholds of the strongly favored regimes summarized in \cref{tab:models}.

-As shown in \cref{fig:R2-AIC}, the $R^2$ and AIC criteria are in complete agreement across all data points.
-On Boston, they favor the polylog model at every HW starting at $w_c = 4$ and $w_c = 11$ for the restricted-HW and unrestricted Simon problems, respectively.
-On Miami, for the restricted-HW case, they favor the polylog model from $w_c=3$ up to $w=11$, beyond which the poly model is a better fit, while for the unrestricted case, they favor the poly model for $w\ge w_c = 10$.
+As shown in \cref{fig:R2-AIC}, the $R^2$ and AIC criteria are in complete agreement across all displayed fit-coordinate values.
+On Boston, they favor the polylog model for restricted-HW fits starting at $w_c=4$ and for unrestricted Simon fits starting at $n_{\rm end,c}=11$.
+On Miami, for the restricted-HW case, they favor the polylog model from $w=3$ up to $w=11$, beyond which the poly model is a better fit, while for the unrestricted case, they favor the poly model for $n_{\rm end}\ge n_{\rm end,c}=10$.
 We provide additional statistical analysis in \cref{app:stat-analysis}.
 The resulting preferred models for $\NTS_Q$ on both machines are summarized in \cref{tab:models}.